 Generally speaking, C60 is basically an antioxidant on steroids!
 It's so effective that it is estimated to have a capacity several hundred times more than that of any other antioxidant17.

-The cage-like structure scavenges free radicals inside our bodies as it moves through our cell walls and DNA.
-All 60 nodes of carbon work to bind to free radicals and other toxins, making them inert before exiting our system and leaving us unharmed.
-This effectively protects all the cells in our body, protecting them from damage and increasing their lifespan.
+The cage-like structure has the potential to scavenge free radicals inside a living organism as it moves through cell walls and DNA.
+All 60 nodes of carbon are capable of binding to free radicals and other toxins, making them inert before exiting the system and leaving the organism unharmed.
+This effectively supports the protection of the cells, enhancing their innate defences and promoting an increased lifespan.

 What makes carbon-60 a main feature of mumie is it's amazing ability to react with other substances and enhance their capacity.